udem-dlteam/ribbit/README.md

 Here :
  - `core` means a traditional RVM implementation.
 These support minimal I/O (putchar, getchar only), and min/max/max-tc repls.
- - `variadics` means that the target supports functions with any numbers of parameter, for example, the `(define (f . rest) ...)` form.
+ - `variadics` means that the target supports functions with any numbers of parameters, for example, the `(define (f . rest) ...)` form.
  - `I/O` means that the target supports the full I/O primitives defined by R4RS (open-input-file, open-output-file, etc.).
  - `r4rs` means that the target supports the full R4RS `essential` standard.
-This relies on all above features.
+This relies on all the above features.

 | Language             | Core | variadics | I/O  | R4RS |
 |----------------------|------|-----------|------|------|